DenQ/iron-tree/README.md

 ****

 # Node
-This is the node management class
+This is the node management class.

 ### Properties
 * **content** Content of the node